2018 Connecticut Senate election: District 36

 Incumbent Republican state senator Scott Frantz, who was also the nominee of the Independent Party of Connecticut, had represented the Connecticut's 36th State Senate District since 2009.
 He was defeated for reelection by Democratic nominee Alexandra Kasser.
+Kasser became the first Democrat to ever win this district since its creation in 1942.

 Aftermath

 Reactions

 The Hartford Courier called the results a "growing rout for Republicans in Connecticut".
 Democratic Senate President Martin Looney called the election a "big night for Democrats".
 Looney also saw the "Trump factor" as a reason for the Democrats' success.
-Governor Malloy commented the results saying that Connecticut voters "unequivocally rejected the hateful politics and backwards policies espoused by the Trump administration and national Republicans."
+Governor Malloy said that Connecticut voters had "unequivocally rejected the hateful politics and backwards policies espoused by the Trump administration and national Republicans."

 After the election, several Republicans criticized the state party's strategy and field operations during the 2018 state elections.
 Danbury Mayor Mark Boughton, who finished second in the 2018 Republican primary for governor, criticized the unwillingness of state Republicans to distance themselves from President Trump, who was unpopular in the state.
 He said: "We let Trump take over this race.
-It became a referendum on Trump and you’re not going win that way."
+It became a referendum on Trump and you’re not going [to] win that way."

 Recounts

-In the 17th State Senate district, after election night results showing State Senator George Logan trailing his Democratic challenger Jorge Cabrera by over 200 votes.
-After reporting mistakes in Ansonia were corrected showing Logan lead the race by 65 votes.
+In the 17th State Senate district, election night results showed State Senator George Logan trailing his Democratic challenger Jorge Cabrera by over 200 votes.
+After reporting mistakes in Ansonia were corrected, Logan led the race by 65 votes.
 The recount increased the margin of victory to 85 votes.
 Democrats considered further legal actions but chose not pursue them, after Cabrera conceded to Logan on November 14, 2018.

 In the 33rd State Senate district, election night results showed Democrat Norman Needleman beating by 303 votes, outside of the automatic recount margin.
 According to state law, an automatic recount is required if the margin of victory is smaller than 0.5% or less than 20 votes.
 The Essex Registrar of Voters had reported incorrect returns to the Secretary of State's office.
 The corrected results showed Norman Needleman leading by just 137 votes, triggering an automatic recount.
-The recount did not change the result but further reduced the margin of victory to 85 votes.
+The recount did not change the result, but further reduced the margin of victory to 85 votes.